humu/heapprof/docs_src/contributing.md

 * Provide additional file formats of output to work with other kinds of visualization.
 * Measure and tune system performance.
 * Make the process of picking sampling rates less manual.
+* Add support for more platforms.
+(Win32?
+Android? iOS?)
+* Implement a CircleCI orb for Windows with Python + CMake to speed up builds.